syaiul-haq/syaiul-haq/README.md

 # Syaiul Haq PCB Design Portofolio
 This portfolio showcases the PCB designs created by me.

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+## Overview
+PCB project created by me with KiCad.

+## 3D Preview PCB

-- Contact
+## Contact
-  If you are interested in my services for your next PCB design and fabrication project, please feel free to contact me on email.
+If you are interested in PCB Design / Assembly for your project, please feel free to contact me.
+Email: syaiul@gmail.com

 <!---
 syaiul-haq/syaiul-haq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.